uhalpern/uhalpern.github.io/projects/textGame.md

   <img width="400px" src="../img/textgame/textGameMapH.png" class="img-thumbnail" >
 </div>

 Making a text based adventure game is a great way to let your imagination run wild while keeping the scope of your project limited.
 You can make a text based adventure game with just your expertise of C++!
-No additional software is needed and you are allowed to tell any story you want.
+No additional software is needed, and you are allowed to tell any story you want.
 Even though you are restricted to what you can create with just text on a screen, this forces you to be even more creative with how you capture the attention of the people playing your game.

 For my game, I wanted to create a sense of horror so that the player has something motivating them to finish.
 The player is tasked with making their way through an abandoned space station that is sending out a distress signal.
 As they explore more rooms, they must collect items to progress and slowly uncover what transpired before their arrival.
 When they finally uncover what lies in the final room, the player may be shocked to find what lies there waiting for them…